PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

 ## Comparing different features extractors

-I compare a few implemented features extractor with a commonly used detector: IsolationForest.
-The tested features extraction strategy are:
+I compare a few implemented features extractor with a commonly used detector: IsolationForest for its speed and predictions quality.
-* The raw normed signal (key-word: "IDENTITY") rocket and
-* Features extracted from an autoencoder ("AE")
-* ROCKET algorithm, see ref. below ("ROCKET"")
-* Data-augmented raw normed signal ("DATAAUG")

 ```python
 from experiments import LAUNCH_EXPERIMENTS_AT_SCALE